-• Public Infrastructure and Traffic Improvements
+Public Infrastructure and Traffic Improvements

-In FY12, CDBG funds will continue to be used to undertake improvement projects in eligible neighborhoods, such as street paving, new sidewalks, curbcuts/crosswalks, traffic improvements and the removal of architectural barriers citywide.
-Recently, the City completed the redesign of the Congress/Peabody/Ward intersection.
-Funded in previous year, the proposed traffic and pedestrian improvements at the Derby/Congress intersection is underway.
-Also underway, is the priority bike route, comprised of pavement markings and signage for on-road and off-road bike lanes, including new designations in low/mod neighborhoods.
+In FY13, CDBG funds will continue to be used to undertake improvement projects in eligible neighborhoods, such as street paving, new sidewalks, curbcuts/crosswalks, traffic improvements and the removal of architectural barriers citywide.
+Recently, the City completed the redesign of the Derby/Congress intersection and a priority bike route in low/mod neighborhoods.
+This year, the City will also look at improvements to the pedestrian mall.

-• Neighborhood Planning Initiatives
+Neighborhood Planning Initiatives

 The City is committed to conducting neighborhood planning initiatives.
-In Summer, 2010, a ribbon cutting was held for the new Salem Harborwalk and the new 15 Peabody Street Park, located in the Point Neighborhood.
-The City has finalized a design for traffic, streetscape and pedestrian safety improvements on Lafayette Street from the intersection at Harbor Street to the intersection at Washington and Dow Streets.
+Traffic, streetscape and pedestrian safety improvements on Lafayette Street from the intersection at Harbor Street to the intersection at Washington and Dow Streets are currently underway.
 Lafayette Park, also in this neighborhood, will be redesigned in coordination with the adjacent St. Joseph's site redevelopment.